 Note: Sunset Seasons Greetings has been modified in 2020.

 You know it's the holiday season when the Tower of Terror turns into The Hollywood Toy Hotel.
 Sunset Seasons Greetings lights up Sunset Boulevard with dazzling projections and more falling "snow" on both the street's billboards and the Hollywood Tower Hotel.
 Holiday scenes featuring Mickey, Minnie, Olaf, Woody, Buzz and more come to life with lasers and tons of captivating color.
 This show takes place intermittently most nights, so it's perfect to catch in passing on your way to or from Rock 'n' Roller Coaster or visiting Santa Claus.

 This year, the Tower of Terror still turns into a holiday backdrop with light projections, but the lasers, snow and the holiday stories that are told simultaneously are not hoppening.

 Santa Claus at Disney's Hollywood Studios

 Santa Claus needs a little extra time to prepare for Christmas this year, so he will not be greeting tadpoles individually.
 However, it wouldn't be the holidays without him!
-He will still be making time for special pop-up appearances at Hollywood Studios.
+He will still be making time for special pop-up appearances during a merry motorcade at Hollywood Studios.

 Toy Story Land Holiday Fun